 PARADIM provides a world-class user facility for the discovery of new electronic materials.
-This is built upon a strong foundation of existing materials growth and characterization equipment, supplemented by significant new facilities made possible by the PARADIM funding.
+This is built upon a strong foundation of existing materials growth and characterization equipment, supplemented by significant new facilities made possible by the NSF-Materials Innovation Platform (MIP) funding (PARADIM, DMR-2039380).
 PARADIM has the most advanced and complete set of openly available equipment and expertise in the world for the discovery of new inorganic materials in thin film or bulk form.

-PARADIM is a Materials Innovation Platform providing facilities for materials by design for both bulk and thin film materials.
-PARADIM supports the materials by design philosophy through 4 state of the art user facilities
+PARADIM is an NSF Materials Innovation Platform providing facilities for materials-by-design for both bulk and thin film materials.
+PARADIM supports the materials by design philosophy through 4 state of the art user facilities.

 PARADIM facilities are open to all US scientists via a reviewed proposal process.